Women’s Health Doctor in Buffalo, NY

 If you are a woman, simply going to your general health practitioner for annual checkups isn’t enough.
 You also need to see a gynecologist.
 Gynecologists have specialized training in gynecology and provide preventative care options, such as pelvic exams, breast exams, and Pap smears.
 Going to a specialist is essential if you want to maintain your health.

-Medical Care of Western New York at Buffalo has a women’s health doctor on staff, ready to treat you.
 Make an appointment, so you can benefit from preventative screenings and additional care.

 What Is A Pap Smear?